Thérèse of Lisieux: Birth and infancy

 From 1865 Zélie had complained of breast pain and in December 1876 a doctor told her of the seriousness of the tumour.
-Feeling death was imminent, Madame Martin had written to Pauline in spring 1877, "You and Marie will have no difficulties with her upbringing.
-Her disposition is so good.
-She is a chosen spirit."
-In June 1877 she left for Lourdes hoping to be cured, but the miracle did not happen: "The Mother of God has not healed me because my time is up, and because God wills me to repose elsewhere than on the earth."
+In June 1877 she left for Lourdes hoping to be cured, but the miracle did not happen.
 On 28 August 1877, Zélie died, aged 45.
 Her funeral was conducted in the Basilica of Notre-Dame d'Alençon.
-Therese was barely 4 years old.
-Her mother's death dealt her a severe blow and later she would consider that "the first part of her life stopped that day".
+Therese was barely four and a half years old.
 She wrote: "Every detail of my mother's illness is still with me, specially her last weeks on earth."
 She remembered the bedroom scene where her dying mother received the last sacraments while Therese knelt and her father cried.
 She wrote: "When Mummy died, my happy disposition changed.
 I had been so lively and open; now I became diffident and oversensitive, crying if anyone looked at me.
 I was only happy if no one took notice of me… It was only in the intimacy of my own family, where everyone was wonderfully kind, that I could be more myself."

-Three months after Zélie died, Louis Martin left Alençon, where he had spent his youth and marriage, and moved to Lisieux in the Calvados Department of Normandy, where Zélie's pharmacist brother, Isidore Guérin lived with his wife and their two daughters, Jeanne and Marie.
+Three months after Zélie died, Louis Martin left Alençon, where he had spent his youth and marriage, and moved to Lisieux in the Calvados Department of Normandy, where Zélie's pharmacist brother, Isidore Guérin, lived with his wife and their two daughters, Jeanne and Marie.
 In her last months Zélie had given up the lace business.
 After her death, Louis sold it.
 Louis leased a pretty, spacious country house, Les Buissonnets, situated in a large garden on the slope of a hill overlooking the town.
 Looking back, Therese would see the move to Les Buissonnets as the beginning of the "second period of my life, the most painful of the three: it extends from the age of four-and-a-half to fourteen, the time when I rediscovered my childhood character, and entered into the serious side of life".
 In Lisieux, Pauline took on the role of Therese's "Mama".
 She took this role seriously, and Therese grew especially close to her, and to Céline, the sister closest to her in age.